Former S.America football boss Napout jailed for nine years in US - Journal du Cameroun

 Napout did not testify in his own defense.
 His team argued that there was no concrete evidence that he had illegally accepted any money.

-Napout’s defense attorneys had asked for a lighter sentenced for the father of three and grandfather, citing his “exemplary” life, save for “this conviction.”
+Napout’s defense attorneys had asked for a lighter sentenced for the father of three and grandfather, citing his “exemplary life” — save for his conviction.

+“My husband is not perfect but then who among us is?” his wife Karin Forster told the judge.

 Of the 42 individuals originally indicted, three have since died and 22 have pleaded guilty.
 Marin and Napout were convicted, and one other — Peruvian former football boss Manuel Burga — was acquitted.